I help people write books.

 Together, we can shape your text into exactly what you want.

-The Tarot for Writing Project is a free online tool that teaches symbolism through the tarot.
+The Tarot for Writing Project is a free online tool that teaches the tarot’s symbolic language through analogy, using mostly fairy tales, myths, and classic literature.

 Writing is words that stay, a book is a complex thought made concrete.
 How wonderful and special!
 To make it worth writing, you have to make it worth reading.